If you do NOT see the Table of Contents frame to the left of this page, then

 The history of the U.S. Army in the Stuttgart area reflects constant change as priorities in force structure shifted over the years.

 Shortly after the end of World War II, the occupation forces agreed on areas where they would assume respective responsibility.
-The Stutgart Military Communiy was established with headquarters at McGee Barracks in Bad Cannstatt (now the home of the European headquarters of the American Red Cross).
+The Stuttgart Military Communiy was established with headquarters at McGee Barracks in Bad Cannstatt (now the home of the European headquarters of the American Red Cross).

 In the fall of 1946, the Stuttgart Military Community was redesignated as the Stuttgart Military Post and moved to Patch Barracks, which currently houses the Headquarters, U.S. European Command.
 Under the concept of occupation, Stuttgart Military Post was in charge of all military units located within its boundaries.